himanshu-dandle/Amazon_customer_sentiment_analysis/README.md

 #Amazon Customer Sentiment Analysis

 This project utilizes Natural Language Processing (NLP) to perform sentiment analysis on customer reviews of Amazon products.
 By applying various machine learning models, including Logistic Regression, Random Forest, XGBoost, and LSTM, the goal is to classify customer reviews as either positive or negative.

 ## Project Overview:
 1. **Goal**-	: To accurately classify customer reviews as positive or negative using machine learning techniques on text data.
 2. **Dataset**	: The dataset consists of Amazon customer reviews, where reviews are labeled as either positive or negative.
 It is sourced from a text file containing millions of reviews.

-		-Rows: Millions of customer reviews (sampled for this project).
+		-**Rows**: Millions of customer reviews (sampled for this project).
-		- Columns: Each review consists of two columns:
+		- **Columns**: Each review consists of two columns:
 			1.Label: __label__1 for negative and __label__2 for positive reviews.
 			2.Text: The actual customer review content.
-		- Target Variable: Sentiment (positive or negative).
+		- **Target Variable**: Sentiment (positive or negative).

 ## Techniques Used:
 1. **Data Preprocessing**: